PlayFab/consuldotnet/README.md

         Value = Encoding.UTF8.GetBytes("Hello Consul")
     };

-    // The code below is synchronously.
+    // The code below is executed synchronously.
     // It should really be awaited in a proper async method. var putAttempt = client.KV.Put(putPair).GetAwaiter().GetResult();